-Do not download Copy A of Forms W-2, W-3, W-2c, or W-3c from IRS.gov and then file them CAUTION with the SSA.
+Do not print Copy A of Forms W-2, W-3, W-2c, or W-3c from IRS.gov and then file them with the CAUTION SSA.
 The SSA accepts only e-filed reports and the official red-ink versions (or approved substitute versions) of these forms.
 For more information about acceptable substitute versions, see Substitute forms.
 For information about e-filing, see E-filing.